ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-deploy-config.md

 Content Libraries are container objects for VM, vApp, and OVF templates and other types of files, such as templates, ISO images, and text files. vSphere administrators can use the templates in the library to deploy virtual machines (VMs) and vApps in the vSphere inventory.
 Sharing golden images across multiple vCenter Server instances and between multiple {{site.data.keyword.cloud_notm}} or on-premises SDDCs provides consistency, compliance, efficiency, and automation in deploying workloads at scale.

-For more information, see [Using Content Libraries](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.vm_admin.doc/GUID-254B2CE8-20A8-43F0-90E8-3F6776C2C896.html){:external} in the vSphere VM administration guide in the [VMware vSphere documentation](https://docs.vmware.com/en/VMware-vSphere/index.html){:external}.
+For more information, see [Using Content Libraries](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.vm_admin.doc/GUID-254B2CE8-20A8-43F0-90E8-3F6776C2C896.html){: external} in the vSphere VM administration guide in the [VMware vSphere documentation](https://docs.vmware.com/en/VMware-vSphere/index.html){: external}.

 ## Licensing
 {: #horizon-deploy-config-licensing}